masc-hoa/governing-documents/README.md

 - [ ] ...

-## Article 7 - Repair and Reconstruction After Fire or Other
+## Article 7 - Repair and Reconstruction After Fire or Other Casualty

 - [ ] ...